OSU National Historic District

 Moreland Hall | 2550 SW Jefferson Way

-Built in 1917 as the Forestry Building, it now houses the departments of Writing, Literature, and Film.
+Built in 1917 as the Forestry Building, it now houses the School of Writing, Literature, and Film.
 It was named for W. W. Moreland, a faculty member in the 1800s who is credited with urging the state legislature to designate the campus as the state’s land grant institution under the Morrill Act.

 Pharmacy Building | 1601 SW Jefferson Avenue